 The classic Hollandaise sauce is not as tricky as some would have you believe.
 Take it slowly, follow the instructions, and you will have a perfect Hollandaise Sauce every time.

-Hollandaise Sauce is a delicious accompaniment to many dish: fish, eggs, asparagus are perfect partners to the slick, buttery sauce.
-For variations on a classic Hollandaise sauce have a look at these recipes .
+Hollandaise Sauce is a delicious accompaniment to many dishes: fish, eggs, asparagus are perfect partners to the slick, buttery sauce.
+There are also plenty of variations on a classic Hollandaise sauce.

 - 4 large egg yolks